Elías Rodríguez: Early political career

-Congressman
+Peruvian Congress

 In the 2006 election, he was elected Congressman representing La Libertad for the 2006–2011 term under the Peruvian Aprista Party.
 In the 2011 election, he was re-elected for another five-year term.
 In the 2016 election, he was re-elected for another five-year term under the Popular Alliance, which consisted of the APRA, PPC and VP, but his term was cut short by the dissolution of Congress by President Martín Vizcarra in September 2019.

-Party politics

-Since 2017, he has been serving as the Institutional Secretary General of the Peruvian Aprista Party.
-He was reelected to the position by the XXV National Convention "Alan García", held on October 25 to 27, 2019.
+Partisan controversy and regional politics

+From 2017 to 2021, Rodríguez served as the Institutional Secretary General of the Peruvian Aprista Party until his expulsion from the party on 24 October 2021 for alleged treason as he led in parallel the Trabajo Más Trabajo (Work More Work) regional movement in order to run for governor at the 2022 regional elections.

+At the gubernatorial election held on 2 October 2022, Rodríguez placed second behind former governor and Alliance for Progress leader César Acuña.